 Items are sold on consignment only.
 We do not buy items outright or offer cash up front for items.

-Items are subject to mark downs of no more than 50% if necessary to sell the item.
+Items are subject to markdowns of no more than 50% if necessary to sell an item.

 Consignors earn 40% in cash value or 50% in store credit of the sale price for every item sold.